What is Estrogen Dominance?

-- Supplement with Liquid Chlorophyll this is what gives green plants their color.
-It is a natural detoxifier of the body and also helps to transport cellular oxygen.
+- Supplement with Liquid Chlorophyll, this is what gives green plants their color.
+It is a natural detoxifier of the body and also helps to transport oxygen to the cells.

 - Liver Supporting Herbs can assist the body in detoxifying a wide range of hormones, drugs and toxins, including xenoestrogens.
 Some herbs that are helpful for the liver include milk thistle, dandelion root, chanca peidra, licorice root, and burdock root.

 - Curcumin C3 is a powerful anti-inflammatory and also helps the liver to eliminate and detoxify cancer causing xenoestrogens.